Rabies in pets

 - tests show the animal your pet was exposed to does have rabies

 If your pet may have been exposed to rabies, it needs to be observed or confined.
 Your pet may be able to stay in your home during the confinement period if you can make sure it doesn’t come into contact with other animals and people.

 If your pet’s rabies vaccinations:

-- are up-to-date before it was exposed, it needs to be observed at home for 45 days
+- are up-to-date before it was exposed, and it is revaccinated within 7 days, it needs to be observed at home for 45 days

 - are not up-to-date before it was exposed, it needs to be confined for 3-6 months

 Talk to your vet about the rules for observation or confinement.

 You can’t test for rabies until the infected animal dies or is euthanized.

 Testing can be arranged through your veterinarian in co-ordination with the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA).